 Additionally, educators should prompt students to make explicit connections between previously learnt content, knowledge and skills.
 This supports the consolidation of the existing content or knowledge whilst also providing an opportunity for the students to build relationships to new concepts.

 Do you want to learn more to help develop your students into expert learners?
-Find more practical suggestions on reducing barriers to learning in the Universal Design for Learning section of the CUDA website.
+There are more practical suggestions on reducing barriers to learning on the CUDA website.